EXECUTIVE BOARD OF DIRECTORS

 WEBMASTER

 Julie’s entire professional career has been in the Communications field.
 She has over thirty years experience in producing written and visual content for Fortune 500 companies, commercial and nonprofit organizations.
-Her training in graphic design, coupled with her experience in video production, copywriting and project management, uniquely positions her to organize content into a viewable, engaging user experience.
+Her training in graphic design, coupled with her experience in video production, copywriting and project management, positions her to organize content into a viewable, engaging user experience.
 Her writing interests include Poetry and Creative Nonfiction.

 STEVE LINDAHL